PapermarkDocs

 • "Sync our Acme Drive folder into the matching Papermark dataroom." (filesystem walk → upload_document per file → list_dataroom_documents to verify)

-Because Claude Code can read and write files, the upload_document tool — stdio-only — is genuinely useful here in a way it isn't from a browser-hosted client.
+Because Claude Code can read and write files, upload_document's local-file mode (file_path) is genuinely useful here.
+A browser-hosted client can only upload from a source_url.

 Per-project setup